 It is worth noting that SMBs appear slightly less ambitious than their larger counterparts.
-Organizations with 100 or more employees were more apt to be focused on increasing the ways customers can interact with them (44%) and improving their visibility and use of customer data (30%).
+Organisations with 100 or more employees were more apt to be focused on increasing the ways in which customers can interact with them (44%), and improving their visibility and use of customer data (30%).

-The remainder of this report will discuss the various ways in which organizations service and support their customers, and the results these organizations achieve.
+The remainder of this report will discuss the various ways in which organisations service and support their customers, and the results achieved by these organisations.
 However, before we discuss this methodology, it's essential to examine several significant data points.

-While there is virtually ubiquitous agreement that CX must be continuously enhanced for the health of the business, all organizations do not place equal importance on CX.
-We asked respondents to agree or disagree with the following statement: "My organization views CX as a critical business priority."
+While there is virtually ubiquitous agreement that CX must be continuously enhanced for the health of the business, all organisations do not place equal importance on CX.
+We asked respondents to agree or disagree with the following statement: 'My organisation views CX as a critical business priority'.

-Of the organizations that have implemented holistic customer service and support best practices-named "Customer Service and Support Champions" for the purposes of this report-76% strongly agreed.
-In contrast, of the organizations with the fewest CX best practices in place-named "Customer Service and Support Starters" for the purposes of this report-only 37% strongly agreed.
-Clearly, the importance that an organization places on CX is directly linked to its ability to more broadly implement CX best practices.
+Of the organisations that have implemented holistic customer service and support best practices - called 'customer service and support champions' for the purposes of this report - 76% strongly agreed.
+In contrast, of the organisations with the fewest CX best practices in place - called 'customer service and support starters' for the purposes of this report - only 37% strongly agreed.
+Clearly, the importance that an organisation places on CX is directly linked to its ability to implement CX best practices more broadly.

-What's more, we observed that more customer-centric organizations are succeeding in growing their customer base at the expense of those less equipped to excel at CX.
-We asked respondents if their organization has increased or decreased their market share over the past six months.
-Nearly two-thirds (65%) of Champions reported a net increase in customers relative to competitors, while nearly the same proportion of Starters (67%) reported flat or declining customer growth.
+What's more, we observed that the more customer-centric organisations are succeeding in growing their customer base at the expense of those less equipped to excel at CX.
+We asked respondents if their organisation has increased or decreased their market share over the past six months.
+Nearly two-thirds (65%) of champions reported a net increase in customers relative to competitors, while nearly the same proportion of starters (67%) reported flat or declining customer growth.